nadavami/nadavami.github.io/_posts/2019-12-13-writing-resources.md

 ---
 layout: post
 title: Writing Resources
+description: A lazy (and evolving) list of things that help me write better.
 ---

 An evolving collection of (mostly technical) writing resources that I have found useful.